dogecoinisawesome-dot-com/DogecoinIsAwesome.com/app/static/docs/dogecoin-wallets.md

 ---

 This work, "Dogecoin Wallets", is a derivative of "[Storing bitcoins](https://en.bitcoin.it/wiki/Storing_bitcoins)", used under [CC BY](https://creativecommons.org/licenses/by/3.0/).
-"Dogecoin Wallets" is licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/) by Jacek Trociński.
+"Dogecoin Wallets" is licensed under [CC BY](https://creativecommons.org/licenses/by/4.0/) by DogecoinIsAwesome.com